 The community of Edgewood grew up in the 1870s and included today’s neighborhoods of Edgewood south of the railroad and Candler Park on the north side with the railroad itself as a central feature rather than a dividing line.
 The Georgia Railroad stopped then at “Mayson’s Crossing” which was a small commercial district about where the Edgewood-Candler Park MARTA Station is today.
 The Town of Edgewood was incorporated in 1898 and was autonomous for about ten years before being annexed by the City of Atlanta.

 In the late 1800s, Edgewood was home to both black and white residents with little segregation, as was common in communities of that time.
-Substantial African American communities within today’s Candler Park neighborhood including Hooper Street, and the Rose Hill community centered along Candler Park Drive north of McLendon.
+Substantial African American communities within today’s Candler Park neighborhood included Hooper Street, off Oakdale Road, and the Rose Hill community, centered along Candler Park Drive, both north of McLendon.
 According to the 1900 census, Edgewood’s population was 1,196 and included 155 white and 216 black children.
 As early as 1879, the African American Antioch Baptist Church congregation met in a “brush arbor” near Oakdale and Miller Ave, which, by 1883, was officially the site of the “Antioch Baptist Church of Edgewood” which later moved, building the “Old Stone Church” on Candler Park Drive around 1918.
 The Antioch congregation remained there until 1950.

 The area of Candler Park was served by two streetcars, one along McLendon and the Atlanta–Decatur line along DeKalb Ave.
 The Georgia Railroad stop eventually ceased to be as streetcars took over intercity transportation.
 The streetcars and annexation into the City of Atlanta in 1908, spurred the rapid development of the neighborhood as a middle class suburban neighborhood.
 Realty companies and large property owners began to subdivide the area and sell off great numbers of small lots and the McLendon commercial districts at Oakdale and Clifton—streetcar stops—were developed in the 1920s.
 In 1927 the Mary Lin School was built to replace the old Edgewood Public School, which was where Iverson Park is now.
 During this time, newly developed lots were restricted to white ownership through deed restrictions, although the existing African American communities remained embedded in the neighborhood until 1942 (Rose Hill) and even into the 1980s (Hooper Ave).

 1970s to Today

-The more recent history of our neighborhood has its roots—like so much else in Atlanta—in the 1970s, not in the railroad this time but in THE ROAD, the issue that probably more than any other has shaped our neighborhood as we know it today.
+The more recent history of our neighborhood has its roots—like so much else in Atlanta—not in the railroad this time but in THE ROAD, the issue that probably more than any other has shaped our neighborhood as we know it today.

 Proposed roads that would cut through established, leafy neighborhoods prompted considerable community organizing in the 1970s and profoundly affected city politics from the mayor on down, beginning with the election of Maynard Jackson in 1973.
 First was the proposed I-485 that would cut east through the Old Fourth Ward and then north through Virginia Highland, Morningside, and other neighborhoods.
 Next was the Stone Mountain Freeway, that would extend east from I-485 through Inman Park, Candler Park, and Druid Hills.
 The clover leaf that would have been their intersection is now the site of the Carter Center, but that’s another story.

 The matter was finally settled in the 1990s.
 Today what would have been I-485 now loops by the Carter Center, ends at Ponce de Leon, and is named the John Lewis Freedom Parkway.
 What would have been the Stone Mountain Freeway is now a path and Freedom Park.
-Check out the Roadbusters video and imagine living in the shadow of a bustling, busy highway instead of the shade of Freedom Park.
+And thank CAUTION, Roadbusters, and others that we don’t live in the shadow of a bustling, busy highway instead of the shade of Freedom Park.

-The 1970s and 1980s in Candler Park saw many other changes, among them the revitalization of Little Five Points and the formation of community organizations like the member-owned BOND Community Credit Union and the Candler Park Neighborhood Organization.
-Without activists like Kelly Jordan and Don Bender pictured here, the two active theaters would be parking lots and the eclectic collection of shops both along Euclid and Moreland might have remained abandoned and in disrepair—as detailed in a Creative Loafing article from 2016, How Little Five Point Got Weird.
+The 1970s and 1980s saw many other changes in Candler Park, among them the revitalization of Little Five Points and the formation of community organizations like the member-owned BOND Community Credit Union and the Candler Park Neighborhood Organization.
+Without activists like Kelly Jordan and Don Bender the two active theaters in Little Five would be parking lots and the eclectic collection of shops both along Euclid and Moreland might have remained abandoned and in disrepair—as detailed in a Creative Loafing article from 2016, How Little Five Point Got Weird.
 Today the Little Five Points Alliance continues to work to connect commercial property owners, businesses, and residents with everyone who loves Little 5 Points.

 Candler Park has cultivated a certain reputation for eccentricity.
 Here’s a YouTube video worth watching, Candler Park: A Neighborhood in Transition, produced by Georgia State University’s Department of Anthropology in 1980 and containing interviews with Candler Park residents old and new.

 Candler Park was listed on the National Register of Historic Places in 1983 (updated in 2005) as the Candler Park Historic District (2005 map below, 1983 map here), not to be confused with local City of Atlanta Historic or Landmark District designation, which includes design review by the Urban Design Commission.
 National Register listing simply means that Candler Park appears on the “official list of the Nation’s historic places worthy of preservation.”
-Previously, the Smith-Benning house (at the corner of Oakdale and Benning Place) had been individually listed on the National Register in 1982
+Previously, the Smith-Benning house (at the corner of Oakdale and Benning Place) had been individually listed on the National Register in 1982.

-History never ends and there are many more stories to tell.
-But what is presented here is an orientation, an introduction into some of the forces and issues that have shaped our ever-evolving Candler Park Neighborhood.
+History never ends and there are many more stories to tell—this is merely an introduction into some of the forces and issues that have shaped our ever-evolving Candler Park neighborhood.